12611 Lake Shore Boulevard "Edgewater"

 Dr. Charles and Ileana McKhann purchased the estate on January 12, 1948.
 Dr. McKuhn was associated with the University Hospitals.
 Ilana, her mother, and brother escaped from the Soviet Union.
 Her brother owned the Pierre Hotel in New York City and was an owner of Warner Brothers Pictures.

 Elizabeth Mather, having retained a right of first refusal, repurchased Edgewater on June 18, 1954.
 Casting about for some productive use of the mansion, she had an idea of establishing the Little Bratenahl Club.
 Members were required to pay $10 in dues every four months and agree to entertain at least once a week at the club, which offered services for hosting lunch, dinner, tea, bridge meetings, readings, concerts, exhibits, and dance parties.
 Overnight guests could also be accommodated.
 Net proceeds were to benefit some of the major arts and cultural institutions at University Circle.
-There is no evidence of how long the Little Bratenahl Club operated or whether it was ever opened.
+There is no evidence of how long the Little Bratenahl Club operated or whether it opened.

 James Duane Ireland Jr. inherited the property from his mother, Elizabeth Mather, on August 23, 1958.